 Grady J. Flattmann, Attorneys at Law, LLC, provides knowledgeable and aggressive legal representation for individuals who have been injured while working on the water or for clients whose family member was killed in an offshore workplace accident.

 Working on the water presents unique opportunities for serious injuries.
-Some of the most common accidents we see off the Louisiana coast include the following:
+Some of the most common accidents our maritime injury lawyer sees off the Louisiana coast include the following:

 - Man overboard.
 Whether from a vessel or an oil rig, when a worker falls overboard, he is at serious risk of drowning, hypothermia, being struck by a vessel, and other injuries.